 Lebourgeois History, Family Crest & Coats of Arms

-The early French language of the northwestern region known as Britanny is the soil from which the many generations of the Lebourgeois family have grown.
-The name Lebourgeois was given to a member of the family who was a person known as a freeman.
-The name Lebourgeois is derived from the Old French word bourgeois, which in medieval times was used to refer to the free men of a town.
-Free-man were those whose status was between the noble classes and the serfs who were obligated to work of the feudal
+The early French language of the northwestern region known as Brittany (French: Bretagne) is the soil from which the many generations of the Lebourgeois family have grown.
+The name Lebourgeois was given to a member of the family who was a person known as a "freeman".
+The name Lebourgeois is derived from the French word "bourgeois", which in medieval times was used to refer to the "free-men" of a town.
+"Free-men" were those whose status was between the noble classes and the serfs, who were obligated to work the feudal estates of the lords.

 Early Origins of the Lebourgeois family